apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**JetBlue CEO to Step Down as Airline Awaits Judge's Ruling on Spirit Airlines Merger**
+**Jimmy Graham defends Jameis Winston, rips Falcons after controversial late touchdown**

-You can read more about it [here](https://www.wsj.com/business/airlines/jetblue-ceo-to-step-down-as-airline-awaits-judges-ruling-on-spirit-airlines-merger-83f48618).
+You can read more about it [here](https://www.nbcsports.com/nfl/profootballtalk/rumor-mill/news/jimmy-graham-defends-jameis-winston-rips-falcons-after-controversial-late-touchdown).

 ## Requirements
 - Python 3.8